 Esperance enjoys a moderate Mediterranean-like climate all year round.
-It is a regional port a developing district.
+It is a regional port and developing district.

 The town has a complete range of services including shopping, educational, medical, social and recreational facilities.
 It is a popular tourist destination and the area abounds in natural and manmade attractions.
 Our coastline is spectacular and unspoilt.

 One of the greatest assets for Esperance is its National Parks.
-There are five in the region which comprise one-fifth of the total Shire area.
-Esperance also boasts the Recherche Archipelago which encompasses more than 100 islands and is protected by the status of an A-class reserve.
+There are five in the region, comprising one-fifth of the total shire area.
+Esperance also boasts the Recherche Archipelago, which encompasses more than 100 islands, and is protected by an A-class reserve status.

 Area: Over 42,000 square kilometres

 National Parks and Reserves: Approx. 5,900 square kilometres